This month’s postcard comes from one of Japan’s most dynamic cities.

-You could easily spend several hours here immersing yourself in the tragic events of World War II, with various monuments, including the powerful A-Bomb Dome as well as the Peace Memorial Museum (parts of the museum are undergoing renovations until 2018).
+You could easily spend several hours here immersing yourself in the tragic events of World War II, with various monuments, including the powerful A-Bomb Dome as well as the Peace Memorial Museum.

 But after learning about the horrors of the past, return to the present and you’ll find that the Hiroshima of today is home to friendly, outgoing people (characteristic of much of western Japan!), and hearty, delicious cuisine.